pbayer/erjulix/README.md

 {86620, {:ok, 2432902008176640000}}
 ```

 The `pServer` generated a new key for encrypted network access to the Julia `EvalServer`.
-The timing shows that network ping-pong took under 100 ms between the two machines.
+The timing shows that network ping-pong took under 100 ms between the two machines (without encryption it takes around 70 ms).

 ```elixir
 iex(9)> :ejx_udp.client(jl, :exit)